 Hydrocotyle sp."Japan" is the popular name of the plant in different plant forums.
 It is a variant of Hydrocotyle tripartita ( Dwarf Pennywort ) from South-East Asia.
-It is characterised by fast, compact growth and small, intense green leaves on vertical stems.
-The plant is carpet-forming (5-10 cm tall) and its compact growth can be promoted by physically pressing the carpet with your hand when maintaining your aquarium.
+It is characterized by fast, compact growth and small, intense green leaves on vertical stems.
+The plant is carpet-forming (5-10 cm tall), and its dense growth can be promoted by physically pressing the carpet with your hand when maintaining your aquarium.
 Carpet formation and compact growth do best in strong light.

 Light Needs: Moderate

 Potted plants are started in rock wool.
 To plant remove as much rock wool as possible.
 Most of the rock wool will pull off.
 If you have any left and want it off shake the plants gently by holding it by the roots and shaking in water.
 Leaving some rock wool will help anchor the plant in your substrate.